AndersDeath/diary2/000-current.md

 # 28 April - Sontag  - Berlin - 584 Tag der Einwanderung - Hot Sunny

 The day was nice and really hot.
 I was on eastside gallery again.
 I like this place.
 ALso Mercedes arena is Uber one.
 It's interesting.
 I analyzed agreement that Visiable offered to me.
+I prepared a lot of questions that are imporant to be answered.